 Program Overview: Anderson-Fabry Disease

-On registration, all registrants will be sent access to lecture video recordings available to watch thru June 7, 2024.
+Following the program all registrants will be given access to lecture video recordings for ONE month.

 The course targets health professionals in the broad fields of primary care, pediatrics, geriatrics, neurology, psychology, psychiatry, and cardiology, as well as scientists.
 This course is open to medical doctors, researchers, nurses, physician assistants, fellows.

 In support of improving patient care, this activity has been planned and implemented by Amedco LLC and Columbia University.
 Amedco LLC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
 Amedco Joint Accreditation #4008163.

 Amedco LLC designates this live streaming activity for a maximum of 6.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 PAs may claim a maximum of 6.0 Category 1 credits for completing this activity.
 NCCPA accepts AMA PRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.